 Our line-of-credit currently has no outstanding balance.
 The interest rate on our new line-of-credit can either float with LIBOR or be tied to a specific LIBOR rate on a fixed basis and change only at maturity of the fixed-rate feature.
 We are exposed to interest rate risk on our long term debt currently outstanding.
-The long-term debt of \$271,000 has a fixed interest rate of 6.75%, and the fair value of this long-term debt will change based on interest rate movements in the market.
+The long-term debt of \$262,000 has a fixed interest rate of 6.75%, and the fair value of this long-term debt will change based on interest rate movements in the market.
 The floating rate feature in our line of credit can expose us to variability in interest payments due to changes in interest rates.
 We believe it is prudent at times to limit the variability of floating-rate interest payments and in the past have entered into interest rate swaps to manage those fluctuations.

-At June 30, 2012, we had no outstanding interest rate swap agreements.
-However, TA/Petro, an unconsolidated joint venture of the Company, has an interest rate swap agreement with respect to \$18,419,000 of its long-term debt to manage interest rate risk by converting floating interest rate debt to fixed-rate debt.
-This swap agreement matures in August 2012 and is a contract to exchange variable-rate for fixed-rate interest payments periodically over the life of the agreement.
-The interest rate swap fixed rate is 6.05%.
+At September 30, 2012, we had no outstanding interest rate swap agreements.
+However, TA/Petro, an unconsolidated joint venture of the Company, had an interest rate swap agreement with respect to its long-term debt to manage interest rate risk by converting floating interest rate debt to fixed-rate debt.
+This swap agreement matured in August 2012.
 Changes in the value of the interest rate swap are reflected in other comprehensive income of the joint venture, and the Company accounts for its share of the change in the interest rate swap in other comprehensive income.
-At June 30, 2012, the Company's share of the loss in the interest rate swap is \$33,000.